exonum/exonum-doc/src/glossary.md

   [blockchain state](#blockchain-state)
   changes and usually come from [external clients](#light-client).

+## Migration Script

+Encapsulation of [data migration](#data-migration) in a service [artifact](#artifact).
+Defines logic to transform data of the old version of the service to a specific newer version.
+The output of a migration script is atomically applied to the database on every node in the network, provided that it is the same for all nodes.
+(This check is ensured by [the supervisor](#supervisor).)

+!!! tip
+    See [*MerkleDB*](architecture/merkledb.md#migrations) for more details.

 ## Permissioned Blockchain

 A blockchain in which [maintainers](#maintainer) are a limited set of